Storage Unit Cost Calculator (2026)

 • Sporting goods (metal and rubber)

 In hot, humid regions (Florida, Gulf Coast, Southeast), climate control is essential for almost everything.
 In dry, moderate climates (Colorado, Arizona, Pacific Northwest), standard units are adequate for most items.
+The 20–30% premium ($30–$80/month more on a typical unit) is far less than the cost of replacing damaged belongings.

-Tips to Save on Storage
+7 Ways to Save on Storage

 1. Take advantage of first-month deals.
-Most facilities offer 50% off or a free first month.
-Some offer 2–3 months at a reduced rate.
+Most facilities offer 50% off or a free first month; some offer 2–3 months at a reduced rate.
 Shop around for the best promotion.

 Sources and Methodology